 115.31 (c): The PAQ indicated that between trainings the agency provides employees who may have contact with inmates with refresher information about current policies regarding sexual abuse and sexual harassment and that staff are provided training annually.
 The PAQ stated that training is completed twice a year at in-service training.
 A review of the Entrance Level PREA training curriculum confirmed that the training includes information on: the agency's zero-tolerance policy, how to fulfill their responsibilities under the agency's sexual abuse and sexual harassment policies and procedures, the inmates' right to be free from sexual abuse and sexual harassment, the right of the inmate to be free from retaliation for reporting sexual abuse or sexual harassment, the dynamics of sexual abuse and sexual harassment in a confinement setting, the common reactions of sexual abuse and sexual harassment victims, how to detect and respond to signs of threatened and actual sexual abuse, how to avoid inappropriate relationship with inmates, how to communicate effectively and professionally with lesbian, gay, bisexual, transgender and intersex inmates and how to comply with relevant laws related to mandatory reporting.
 Additionally, staff receive annual refresher training through the PREA Correctional In-Service training, which includes similar elements as the Entrance Level PREA training.
-A review of fifteen staff training records indicated that fourteen had PREA training documented at least every two years.
-The one staff member that did not have the training was out on extended sick leave.
+A review of sixteen staff training records indicated that nine did not have PREA training documented at least every two years.
+Three of the nine however were new hires and had not been employed with the agency longer than two years.
+During the interim report period the facility provided the auditor with a process/training memo that indicated that the facility was aware of the issue related to all staff not receiving the training as required under this standard.
+The memo described the corrective action related to the required training and the responsible staff, including the facility leadership signed the memorandum indicating their responsibilities under the corrective action.
+Additionally, the facility provided the auditor with updated training records for the five staff who were not documented with the current (due in 2021) refresher PREA training.
+Thus based on the provided information the auditor determined this provision was corrected during the interim report period.
+It should also be noted COVID-19 affected staff training and may be one of the factors that contributed to the derailment of normal training schedules/routines over the previous two years.

 115.31 (d): The PAQ indicated that the agency documents that employees who may have contact with inmates understand the training they have received through employee signatures or electronic verification.
-A review of a sample of fifteen staff training records indicated that all fifteen were documented with completing PREA training.
+A review of a sample of sixteen staff training records indicated that all sixteen were documented with PREA training.

-Based on a review of the PAQ, OPS.050.0001, OPS.200.0005, Correctional Entrance Level Training Program Prison Rape Elimination Act (PREA) training, Prison Rape Elimination Act (PREA) Correctional In-Service Training Program, a review of a sample of staff training records as well as interviews with random staff indicates that the facility appears to meet this standard.
+Based on a review of the PAQ, OPS.050.0001, OPS.200.0005, Correctional Entrance Level Training Program Prison Rape Elimination Act (PREA) training, Prison Rape Elimination Act (PREA) Correctional In-Service Training Program, a review of a sample of staff training records, documentation received during the interim report period as well as interviews with random staff indicates that the facility appears to have corrected this standard during the interim report period and as such this standard is compliant.